sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">Supported values are 0-23, where 0 = 12 AM and 23 = 11 PM.

 <p style="margin-left: 20px">The default value is 3.

+<a href="" id="update-setautorestartnotificationdisable"></a>**Update/SetAutoRestartNotificationDisable**
+> [!NOTE]
+> This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education, and Windows 10 Mobile Enterprise

+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Allows the IT Admin to disable auto-restart notifications for update installations.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 (default) – Enabled
+-   1 – Disabled

 <a href="" id="update-updateserviceurl"></a>**Update/UpdateServiceUrl**
 > [!NOTE]